-This page shows you how to let multiple workloads get time-shared access to a single NVIDIA® GPU hardware accelerator in your Google Kubernetes Engine (GKE) nodes.
-To learn more about how time-sharing works, as well as limitations and examples of when you should use time-sharing GPUs, refer to Time-sharing GPUs on GKE.
+This page shows you how to let multiple workloads get GPU time-sharing access to a single NVIDIA® GPU hardware accelerator in your Google Kubernetes Engine (GKE) nodes.
+To learn more about how GPU time-sharing works, as well as limitations and examples of when you should use GPU time-sharing, refer to GPU time-sharing on GKE.

 Who should use this guide

-The instructions in this topic apply to you if you are one of the following:
+The instructions in this guide apply to you if you are one of the following:

 - Platform administrator: Creates and manages a GKE cluster, plans infrastructure and resourcing requirements, and monitors the cluster's performance.

 - Application developer: Designs and deploys workloads on GKE clusters.
-If you want instructions for requesting time-shared GPUs, refer to Deploy workloads that use time-shared GPUs.
+If you want instructions for requesting GPU time-sharing, refer to Deploy workloads that use GPU time-sharing.

-- You can enable time-sharing GPUs on GKE Standard clusters and node pools running GKE version 1.23.7-gke.1400 and later.
+- GKE version: You can enable GPU time-sharing on GKE Standard clusters running GKE version 1.23.7-gke.1400 and later.
+You can use time-sharing GPUs on GKE Autopilot clusters running GKE version 1.29.3-gke.1093000 and later.

 Before you begin